-Nordax is a leading niche bank that conducts lending to individual consumers in Sweden, Norway, Finland, Denmark, Germany and Spain.
-Although Nordax previously had limited operations in Germany, it was only in 2021 that it embarked upon new lending in markets outside Sweden, Norway, Finland, Denmark, via its now merged subsidiary Bank Norwegian.
-Since November 2021, Nordax has also offered credit cards in Sweden, Norway, Finland, Denmark, Germany, and Spain via Bank Norwegian.
-Nordax also offers savings accounts to individual consumers in Sweden, Norway, Finland, Germany, Spain and the Netherlands.
+Nordax is a leading niche bank that conducts lending to individual consumers in Sweden, Norway, Finland, Denmark, Germany, and Spain.
+Although Nordax previously had limited operations in Germany, it was only in 2021 that it embarked upon new len-ding in markets outside of the Nordics via its now merged subsidiary Bank Norwegian.
+Since November 2021, Nordax has also offered credit cards in Sweden, Norway, Finland, Germany, and Spain via Bank Norwegian.
+Nordax also offers savings accounts to individual consumers in Sweden, Norway, Finland, Germany, Spain, and the Netherlands.
 Nordax currently serves some 2 million retail banking customers.